Services Pricing Work Studio Team Blog Contact Start a project

 Repeat the audit quarterly.

-Citations work best when the business website is clear.
+Citations work best when the business website is unambiguous.

-The website should contain the canonical name, address, phone, service area, service pages, contact path, and structured data.
-Without a strong home base, directories float without an anchor.
+The site should carry the canonical name, address, phone, service area, service pages, a clear contact path, and structured data that machines can read without interpretation.
+Without a strong home base, directories float unanchored — a hundred witnesses all pointing at an address that never confirms itself.
+With one, every citation becomes a signpost aimed at the same door.

-Consistency does not make a business famous by itself.
-But inconsistency can prevent a worthy business from being trusted at the exact moment it needs to be found.
+Consistency will not make a business famous on its own.
+But inconsistency can quietly prevent a worthy business from being trusted at the exact moment it most needs to be found.

 The ledger is quiet.
 Keep it clean anyway.